How to check your lymph nodes

 What are the aims of this leaflet?

 This leaflet has been written to help you to understand more about checking your lymph nodes (‘glands’) yourself.
-It tells you what lymph nodes are, why you should check them and how often you should do a check.
+It tells you what lymph nodes are, where to find them, why and how often you should check them.
 It also explains how to check lymph nodes.
-At the end of the leaflet there is further information on where you can find out more.
+At the end of the leaflet there is further detail on where you can find out more information.

 What are lymph nodes?